pagkly/Zed/Investopedia3/Understanding Flotation Cost.md

 Understanding Flotation Cost
 ## What Is a Flotation Cost?

-Flotation costs are incurred by a publicly-traded company when it issues new [securities](https://www.investopedia.com/terms/s/security.asp) and incurs expenses, such as [underwriting fees](https://www.investopedia.com/terms/u/underwriting-fees.asp), legal fees, and registration fees.
+Flotation costs are incurred by a publicly-traded company when it issues new [[securities]](https://www.investopedia.com/terms/s/security.asp) and incurs expenses, such as [[underwriting fees]](https://www.investopedia.com/terms/u/underwriting-fees.asp), legal fees, and registration fees.
 Companies must consider the impact these fees will have on how much capital they can raise from a new issue.
-Flotation costs, expected [return on equity](https://www.investopedia.com/terms/r/returnonequity.asp), dividend payments, and the percentage of earnings the business expects to retain are all part of the equation to calculate a company's cost of new equity.
+Flotation costs, expected [[return on equity]](https://www.investopedia.com/terms/r/returnonequity.asp), dividend payments, and the percentage of earnings the business expects to retain are all part of the equation to calculate a company's cost of new equity.

 #### Understanding and Calculating Flotation Costs

 ## The Formula for Float in New Equity Is

-The equation for calculating the flotation cost of new equity using the [dividend growth rate](https://www.investopedia.com/terms/d/dividendgrowthrate.asp) is:
+The equation for calculating the flotation cost of new equity using the [[dividend growth rate]](https://www.investopedia.com/terms/d/dividendgrowthrate.asp) is:

 Dividend growth rate\=D1P∗(1−F)+g\\text{Dividend growth rate} = \\frac{D\_1}{P \* \\left(1-F\\right)} + g